fivism/minitransportsign/README.md

 - the departure-grabbing software (most of which is serial-formatting cruft)

 Together these are deployed on an RPi connected to a character display (in this case 16x2) to display the next two real time Oslo bus or tram departures.
 It updates itself every fifteen seconds.
+NOTE: Relies on the community-made lcdbackpack library, an easier-to-use library of functions for the i2c/usb adafruit backpack.

+TODO:
+- [ ] Further abstraction for selected lines and directions
+- [X] Upgrade to python3